victorwss/flappy-bird-racing/README.md

 ## The players

-Although it might be problematic to fit more than two players in the screen.
-But if you really want to, use your browser zoom-out feature to fit everything.
+It might be problematic to fit more than two players in the screen, but if you really want to, you might use your browser zoom-out feature to fit everything.

 When you start the game, every bird will randomly pick a color and a language between English, Spanish, French, German, Portuguese or Italian.